Randy Jones (baseball): Professional baseball career

 The San Diego Padres selected Jones in the fifth round of the 1972 Major League Baseball draft.
 In 1972, the Padres assigned Jones to the Single-A Tri-City Padres, where he played in one game, and the Double-A Alexandria Aces where he started 11 games.
 He only had a 3–5 record with Alexandria, but had a 2.91 ERA and 63 strikeouts in 68 innings pitched.
 He began 1973 in Alexandria, where he had a 8–1 record, 2.01 ERA, three complete games, one shutout and 67 strikeouts in 67 innings.

-Jones's Double-A pitching coach Warren Hacker suggested Jones work on developing his sinker, which proved successful for Jones.
-Over the ensuing years, he would develop techniques that added to his deceptiveness in throwing velocity and durability as a pitcher.
-Jones nickname as a Padre would be "Junkman".
+Jones' Double-A pitching coach Warren Hacker suggested Jones work on developing his sinker, which proved successful for Jones.
+Over the ensuing years, he developed techniques that added to his deceptiveness in throwing velocity and durability as a pitcher.
+Jones' nickname as a Padre became "Junkman".

 Jones made his major league debut with the Padres on June 16, 1973, pitching 1 1/3 innings as a relief pitcher.
 He started every other game in which he appeared that year (19), and had a 7–6 record, with a 3.16 ERA in his rookie season.
 In 1974, Jones went 8–22 with a 4.45 ERA.
-His 22 loses were tied for worst in the National League, his .267 winning percentage was third worst, and his ERA was well above the league average 3.63.
+His 22 losses were tied for worst in the National League, with the Padres scoring one or fewer runs in 12 of those losses.

-In 1975, Jones won 20 games and led the National League with a 2.24 ERA, earning The Sporting News Comeback Player of the Year Award.
-He was the first 20-game winner in Padres franchise history.
+In 1975, Jones was 20–12 and led the National League with a 2.24 ERA, earning The Sporting News Comeback Player of the Year Award.
+He had 18 complete games in 36 starts, and became the first 20-game winner in Padres franchise history.
 Jones was second in wins and WAR (wins above replacement) (7.5) among pitchers, only behind future Baseball Hall of Fame pitcher Tom Seaver (22 wins and 7.8 WAR).
 The New York Mets' Seaver finished first in the Cy Young Award voting, receiving 15 first place votes to Jones's seven.
 Jones felt he lost out due to a lack of exposure to the influential New York media.
 He was selected to the 1975 NL All-Star team, and finished 10th in NL Most Valuable Player voting.